-Then Shannon was like “Ohhh, I thought you were faking it!
+Then Hannah was like “Ohhh, I thought you were faking it!
 I guess you’re not!” and then and ONLY then did she care, stop making rude comments, and proceed to try to help me.

 The lights and the loud, crowded party atmosphere made me feel so scared as my body was failing me…and things certainly would have been a lot scarier (perhaps even escalating to needing an ambulance) if Lucie were not there.
 I am so thankful for her.

-Now, I understand that Shannon, too, was a bit drunk.
+Now, I understand that Hannah, too, was a bit drunk.
 And I’ve seen her drunk multiple times before & know that she gets really wrapped up in the moment…but I cannot help but feel a little hurt (especially in this fragile extra sickly epi’ed-up state I suppose, haha).
-I don’t mean to be emotional, but Shannon’s callousness and aggressive assumption that just because I ‘looked’ okay in the moment, meant I must be fine and merely “faking it” really, REALLY hurt my feelings and made a bad situation much worse…
+I don’t mean to be emotional, but Hannah’s callousness and aggressive assumption that just because I ‘looked’ okay in the moment, meant I must be fine and merely “faking it” really, REALLY hurt my feelings and made a bad situation much worse…

 I got home and cried so hard.
 It still stings to think about, honestly.